Linguine with White Clam Sauce

 In a medium skillet, heat oil over medium heat.
 Add garlic and sauté until golden, but not browned.
 Add clams with the liquid, wine, parsley, oregano, salt and pepper.
 Bring to a boil and simmer until liquids are reduced, about 10 minutes.

 Meanwhile, cook pasta according to package directions for al dente.
 Drain, reserving some of the cooking water.
-Add the pasta to sauce.
+Add the pasta to the sauce.
 Toss well and cook about one minute, adding some of the reserved water if needed to loosen the mixture.
-If desired, add a little more fresh parsley for color.
+Drizzle with a little lemon juice and, if desired, garnish with fresh parsley.
 Serve, passing the Parmesan cheese separately.

 Notes: The broth in canned clams is naturally high in sodium so I do not use salt.
 Taste first and add only if needed.
 If it is a concern, the amount of oil can be reduced to two or three tablespoons without compromising flavor.
 This is delicious with whole wheat pasta, as pictured in the photo.